 Objects use names to access its "members".
 In this example, person.firstName returns John:

 Array methods are covered in the next chapter.

 The length property of an array returns the length of an array (the number of array elements).

 |The length property is always one more than the highest array index.|

 The easiest way to add a new element to an array is to use the length property:

 Adding elements with high indexes can create undefined "holes" in an array:

-The best way to loop through an array is using a standard for loop:
+The best way to loop through an array, is using a "for" loop:

 Many programming languages support arrays with named indexes.

 Arrays with named indexes are called associative arrays (or hashes).